DucManhPhan/DucManhPhan.github.io/_post_preparation/2022-14-10-how-to-use-rxjava3.md

     public interface Observer<@NonNull T> {
         void onSubscribe(@NonNull Disposable d);
         void onNext(@NonNull T t);

+        /**
+         * It notifies the Observer when the Observable raises
+         * an error and stops emitting items, even if the sequence is not completed.
+         */
         void onError(@NonNull Throwable e);

+        /**
+         * It notifies the Observer when the Observable stops emitting items
+         * because the sequence is completed normally.
+         */
         void onComplete();
     }
     ```